3 Hours / 3 CEs

 • Intended Audience

-This training is for beginner- to advanced-level psychologists who want to enhance their ability to navigate ethical decision-making in psychopharmacology.
-They likely specialize in clinical psychology, counseling, or health psychology, with expertise in understanding psychotropic medications, coordinating care, and applying ethical guidelines in practice.
-These professionals work in clinical, healthcare, and interdisciplinary settings.
+This training is intended for psychologists and mental health professionals who want to enhance their ability to navigate ethical decision-making in psychopharmacology.
+It is designed for those specializing in clinical, counseling, or health psychology, with expertise in understanding psychotropic medications, coordinating care, communicating with prescribers, and applying ethical guidelines in practice.

 • Experience Level